soprasteria/dad/README.md

 * [NodeJS 7.2.0](https://nodejs.org/en/)
 * [Docker](https://www.docker.com/)

-Get the dependencies:
+## Get the dependencies

 ```sh
 npm install
 govendor sync
 ```

-Run a MongoDB database:
+## Run a MongoDB database

 ```sh
 docker run --name mongo -p 27017:27017 -v /data/mongo:/data/db -d mongo
 ```

+## Populate the database with data

+You can use the shell scripts in [bin/](./bin).
+The scripts use CSV files.
+The format of these files is described in the shell scripts.

+## Specify the server configuration

 DAD requires a LDAP configuration.
 You can write a `~/.dad.toml` file with the following settings: